ZdravkaGoranova/Sirma-Solutions-Final-Exam/README.md

 The application provides features to manage and visualize match data and player statistics from CSV files.
 It implements several data validation mechanisms and displays the results through a user-friendly interface.

+## Features

+- **CSV File Handling**: Load and parse player,matches,records  and teams from CSV files.
+- **Data Validation**: Multiple validation functions for player,matches,records  and teams, ensuring data integrity.
+- **Sorting and Filtering**: Sort players  by TeamID and Position parameters into  rout `/teamDetails`.
+- **Detailed Match View**: Display detailed information about matches and players, including playing time, positions,full name, Score and match ID into  rout `/matchDetails`.
+- **Error Handling**: Display of validation errors and data load issues in the user interface.

 ### Installation Steps